-Combinatorics, Number Theory, Algebraic Geometry, and Galois Theory.
-For a while now I have been studying analogies between finite graphs and Riemann surfaces, which has led to my current interest in chip-firing games on graphs and simplicial complexes.
+Combinatorics, Algebraic Geometry, and Galois Theory.
+I study analogies between finite graphs and Riemann surfaces, which has led to my current interest in chip-firing games on graphs and simplicial complexes.
 I also spend a lot of time thinking about mathematical physics, especially quantum mechanics.

 Symmetry and Quantum Mechanics, Monographs and Research Notes in Mathematics, Chapman & Hall / CRC Press, 2017.

 Here is an excerpt containing the table of contents, preface, and material from the first two chapters.
 Check out the section called “Plan of the Book” to get a sense of the overall story and an indication of the book’s somewhat novel structure.